 The design decisions we make when building a home aren’t always based on fashion or finance.
 Sometimes they hark back to our childhood.

-That’s what first-time builders Terri and Sam discovered when, along with the Box™ team, they started the process of conceptualising a new design and -build in Auckland’s Glendowie.
+That’s what first-time builders Terri and Sam discovered when, along with the Box™ team, they started the process of conceptualising a new-build in Auckland’s Glendowie.
 “I grew up in red-brick houses and our first home together was a red brick ex-state house, so perhaps a feeling for red brick seeped into our subconscious,” says Terri.

 Choosing that as one of the cladding materials was a significant step forward, but it wasn’t necessarily straightforward.
 Sam had taken to Pinterest for inspiration but most of the dwellings he pinned were Australian.
 The stock here was different.
 Eventually the pair found just the right brick at The Brickery.
 San Selmo’s ‘Aged Red’ looks tumbled, hand-poured, rustic and reclaimed.
 It looks like the past.

 That wasn’t the only glimpse backwards that propelled this project into the future.
 Although there was certainly plenty of opportunity on the generous section that backs onto a tennis club and a park, the couple did not want to occupy the land with too much house.
 They have three children so the idea of a spacious back lawn with enough room to swing a bat took precedence.
 “Growing up, I had a flying fox in the garden,” says Terri.
 “We wanted the feeling of wide-open sky and the trees from the park in the background.”